START-Hack/SchoolOfMedicine_University_SG_STARTHACK24/README.md

 ## <p align="center"> Point of Contact: </p>

-<p align="center"> Nicolas Hesse, Victoria Brügger or Giuliana Breu will be glad to answer your questions during the Deep Dive.
+<p align="center"> Nicolas Hesse, Marc Gruener or Giuliana Breu will be glad to answer your questions during the Deep Dive.
 We’ll also be available on Discord. </p>